winstonchiong/decisionlabucsf.github.io/README.md

 ![Screenshot-pubmed-abstract](/assets/img/site_readme_03_pubmed.png)

-At the bottom in **Images from this publication**, see if you can pick the most interesting or revealing image from the paper, and save it to your computer in PNG or JPEG format with a short descriptive name like `pubs_YEAR_ARTICLE_KEYWORDS.png`"`.
+At the bottom in **Images from this publication**, see if you can pick the most interesting or revealing image from the paper, and save it to your computer in PNG or JPEG format with a short descriptive name like `pubs_YEAR_ARTICLE_KEYWORDS.png`".
+(Even better: use Photoshop or other editing software to resize to a width of 185 pixels.)

 ### 2. Upload publication image if you have one
 Use the same methods described above *(1.
 If you don't have one yet, add a picture to /assets/img/)* to upload the publication image to [/assets/img/](https://github.com/decisionlabucsf/decisionlabucsf.github.io/tree/master/assets/img).